Rudrransh17/Vehicle-Theft-Detection-System/README.md

 ## Code and Operation

 The code in this repository is developed to achieve the desired functionality described above.
-When the correct password is entered through the switch, an SMS will be sent and the LED (starter motor) will be allowed to run.
+When the correct password is entered through the switch, an SMS will be sent, and the LED (starter motor) will be allowed to run.
 However, if an incorrect password is entered, an alert SMS with a Google Map link will be sent, and the relay will interrupt the flow of current, effectively locking the vehicle.

-All the components connected in the system have been tested and are functioning properly.
-The password entered through the switch will be displayed on an LCD.
-If the correct password is entered, an SMS will be sent and the LED (starter motor) will run.
-If the wrong password is entered, an alert SMS with a Google Map link will be sent, and the relay will interrupt the flow of current, locking the vehicle.

-Please refer to the code and documentation in this repository for detailed implementation instructions and additional information.